PEMBROKE PINES, Fla. — On Tuesday, dog advocates were caring for the three malnourished puppies that police officers rescued in Pembroke Pines.

 Police officers arrested Jaylen Holmes, who was caring for the dogs, on Sunday in an apartment near Southwest 122 Avenue and 11 Court, and he appeared in Broward County bond court on Monday.

-Holmes, 24, faced 12 charges: Three counts of impounding confined animals without sufficient food or water, six counts of keeping animals in enclosures without exercise and air, and three counts of torment, depriving, or mutilating an animal.
+Holmes faced 14 new charges: Three counts of impounding confined animals without sufficient food or water; six counts of keeping animals in enclosures without exercise and air; three counts of torment, depriving, or mutilating an animal; two counts of causing cruel death, pain, and suffering to an animal.

 Local 10 News Assignment Editor Mariana Ortiz contributed to this report.